-\ Priority #2: Housing Rehabilitation/Development projects citywide and in target neighborhoods. \$2,031,629 in CDBG funds have been dedicated to complete 101 housing units through two in-house programs (Limited Repair (LRP) and the Utility Tap-In (UTIP) program.
+Priority #2: Housing Rehabilitation/Development projects city-wide and in target neighborhoods. \$1,300,000 in CDBG funds has been dedicated to complete 101 housing units through two in-house programs (Limited Repair (LRP) and the Utility Tap-In (UTIP) program.